Abu al-A'la Mawdudi: Founding the Jamaat-i-Islami

-Main entrance of the House of Syed Abul A'la Maududi 4-A, Zaildar Park, Ichhra, Lahore.
+Main entrance of the House of Syed Abul A'la Mawdudi 4-A, Zaildar Park, Ichhra, Lahore.

-In August 1941, Maududi founded Jamaat-e-Islami (JI) in British India as a religious political movement to promote Islamic values and practices.
+In August 1941, Mawdudi founded Jamaat-e-Islami (JI) in British India as a religious political movement to promote Islamic values and practices.
 His Mission was supported by Amin Ahsan Islahi, Muhammad Manzoor Naumani, Abul Hassan Ali Nadvi and Naeem Siddiqui.

-Jamaat-e-Islami actively opposed the partition of India, with its leader Abul A'la Maududi arguing that concept violated the Islamic doctrine of the ummah.
+Jamaat-e-Islami actively opposed the partition of India, with its leader Abul A'la Mawdudi arguing that the concept violated the Islamic doctrine of the ummah.
 The Jamaat-e-Islami saw the partition as creating a temporal border that would divide Muslims from one another.

-Maududi held that humans should accept God's sovereignty and adopt the divine code, which supersedes manmade laws, terming it a "theodemocracy", because its rule would be based on the entire Muslim community, not the ulama (Islamic scholars).
+Mawdudi held that humans should accept God's sovereignty and adopt the divine code, which supersedes manmade laws, terming it a "theodemocracy", because its rule would be based on the entire Muslim community, not the ulama (Islamic scholars).

-Maududi migrated to Lahore, which became part of the new state of Pakistan.
+Mawdudi migrated to Lahore, which became part of the new state of Pakistan.